origins-of-christmas-dinner-header.jpg

 Is it time to make Christmas more sustainable?

-For many of us, the Christmas feasts that we know and love are built around large meaty centrepieces.
-But such traditions were born of a time when food was less available in Europe than it is today.
-The Christmas Day feast was, for many, a rare chance to indulge in meat – and was traditionally preceded by a long fasting period throughout November and December, where meat and fish were unlikely to be on the menu.
+For many of us, the Christmas feasts we know and love are built around large, meaty centrepieces.
+But such traditions were born at a time when food was less available in Europe than it is today.
+For many, the Christmas Day feast was a rare chance to indulge in meat – and was traditionally preceded by a long fasting period throughout November and December, where meat and fish were unlikely to be on the menu.

-But meat and fish are now readily available to most people, and for many people form part of their daily diet.
-This increase in availability of and demand for meat has had a dramatic impact: the farming of livestock now contributes almost 15% of all man-made greenhouse gas emissions across the globe.9
+But meat and fish are now readily available to most people, and for many people, form part of their daily diet.
+This increase in the availability of and demand for meat has had a dramatic impact: livestock farming now contributes almost 15% of all man-made greenhouse gas emissions across the globe.9

-So perhaps is it time to think about a more sustainable way to celebrate at Christmas.
-You could swap out your ham or turkey for a nut roast, ensure you minimise food waste or even bring back the tradition of fasting.
-By avoiding meat and fish throughout December, we could all still enjoy our favourite festive feasts whilst simultaneously reducing the impact of our diets on the planet.
+So, perhaps it is time to think about a more sustainable way to celebrate Christmas.
+You could swap out your ham or turkey for a nut roast, ensure you minimise food waste, or even bring back the tradition of fasting.
+By avoiding meat and fish throughout December, we could all still enjoy our favourite festive feasts while reducing the impact of our diets on the planet.
 That’s sure to get you off the naughty list.

 And whilst we’re warm and feasting, we shouldn’t forget about our fellow and less fortunate humans.
-Winter across much of Europe is brutal and cold, and as the nights draw in the less fortunate among us may well find themselves without even food or shelter.
-Luckily, if you’re feeling in the spirit of goodwill, there are plenty of ways you can donate and lend your support to help feed the hungry this Christmas.
+Winter across much of Europe is brutal and cold, and as the nights draw in, the less fortunate among us may find themselves without food or shelter.
+Luckily, if you’re feeling in the spirit of goodwill, there are plenty of ways to donate and lend your support to help feed the hungry this Christmas.
 Here are a few organisations we know of to get you started:

 Related articles